 The Executive Board is responsible for conducting the day-to-day business of the IMF.
 It is composed of 24 Executive Directors, who are elected by member countries or by groups of countries, and the Managing Director, who serves as its Chairman.
 The largest shareholders are represented by their own Executive Directors (namely Unites States, Japan, China, Germany, France, United Kingdom and Saudi Arabia).
 The other countries form groups in the Constituencies.
 Executive Directors are elected by countries comprising each constituency.
 The Board usually meets several times each week.
 It carries out its work largely on the basis of papers prepared by IMF management and staff.

-Poland belongs to the Constituency with: Switzerland, Azerbaijan, Kazakhstan, Kyrgyzstan, Serbia, Tajikistan, Turkmenistan and Uzbekistan.
-The Constituency has been represented since November, 2022 by Swiss representative, Marcel Peter, who was elected for this position.
-Polish representative Patryk Łoszewski holds a position of Alterante Executive Director.
+Poland belongs to the Constituency with: Switzerland, Azerbaijan, Kazakhstan, Kyrgyz Republic, Serbia, Tajikistan, Turkmenistan and Uzbekistan.
+Liechtenstein became the tenth member of this Constituency and the 191st member of IMF in September 2024.
+The Constituency has been represented since November 2024 by Polish representative, Patryk Łoszewski, Executive Director, who was elected for this position.
+Swiss representative Christoph Baumann holds a position of Alterante Executive Director.

 Latest IMF reports on Poland